IrinaRun/Jira-and-Zephyr/README.md

 Postman collection with the dependents API methods was created Authorization token was created for accessing the API 1.6 Test Execution
-Test cases are executed on the created test Cycle summary: Dependents_cycle_summary_execution.pdf Bugs have been created based on the failed tests.
+Test cases are executed on the created test Cycle summary: https://github.com/IrinaRun/Jira-and-Zephyr/blob/main/test%20cases.docx
+Bugs have been created based on the failed tests.
 The complete bug reports can be found here: Dependents_created_bugs.pdf Date format is not dd/mm/yyyy
 Future "Date of Birth" can be selected from calendar